jorbDehmel/oak/README.md

 Any sequence starting with `#` is ignored completely.
 This is to allow for shebangs.
 This symbol should **never** be used for commenting.

+Tabbing should follow standard `C++` rules.
+Tabs and quadruple-spaces are both acceptable, but double-spaces are not.
+Not using tabbing is not acceptable.

+Finally, no line of `Oak` should be longer than 128 standard-width chars wide.
+Since newlines are erased by the lexer, one can be inserted at any point without disturbing syntax.

 ## Main Functions

 The main function must take one of the following forms (you can change the argument names). `argc` is the number of command line arguments, at minimum 1. `argv` is a pointer to an array of strings, each of which is a command line argument.
 The first item of this, `argv[0]`, is the name of the executable that was run.